ZEPL/zepl-documentation/docs/guide/sharing_notebooks.md

 # Sharing Notebooks

-In this section, we will explain how you can create a new space and share notebooks to other users, teams.
+In this section, we will explain how you can create a new space and share notebooks to other users and teams.

 # What is Space?

-A ZEPL space is collection of notebooks where you can organization your notebooks by putting them into different spaces depending on the contents or people who work on.
-You can collaborate on space by inviting your coworkers or team and granting them permission.
+A ZEPL space is a collection of notebooks.
+Users can be invited into a space and can be granted permission to share and collaborate on these notebook.

 <img src="../../img/shared_main.png" class="image-box big-img"/>